 Makes 12 muffins Adapted from a recipe by Elizabeth Alston in her book simply titled Muffins.
 Ingredients: ½ c. sliced almonds or chopped pecans 8 oz.
 GF flour blend 1 tsp. baking soda ¼ tsp. baking powder ¼ tsp salt 1 Tabs. pumpkin pie spice 1 c. sugar 2 eggs 9.5 oz. canned pumpkin ½ … Continue reading Pumpkin Muffins

 This spinach pie makes a great side dish.
-I am always amazed how this spinach pie disappears during a dinner party; usually I am hoping for some leftovers to use as lunch.
+I am always amazed at the way this spinach pie disappears during a dinner party; usually I am hoping for some leftovers to use as lunch.
 It is a delicious way to eat lots of greens with crustless simplicity.
-Modified from the Best Baked Spinach recipe on SmittenKitchen.com Serves 6-8 … Continue reading Spinach Pie
+Modified from the Best Baked Spinach recipe on SmittenKitchen.com … Continue reading Spinach Pie

 Makes 20 bars Beyond delicious, these simple bars pack well and are my favorite for a long day of travel.
-They keep unrefrigerated for about 3 days depending on room temperature; once refrigerated mine always disappear before any sign of spoilage.
-My favorite almond butter to use in this recipe is Trader Joe Smooth … Continue reading Almond Butter Quinoa Blondies
+My favorite almond butter to use in this recipe is Trader Joe Smooth Almond Butter with Salt; it has some cashews in it which add to the flavor of the bars.
+Dried cherries … Continue reading Almond Butter Quinoa Blondies